openhab/org.openhab.binding.zwave/doc/thermofloor/heatitzrelay_0_0.md

 ### Parameter 18: Size of load connected on the relay output.

 Actual load in Watt.
-Configures a constant value that will be used in power metering when this value is different from 0.
-This value specifies the actual load in Watt used for power metering.

-0 – 6000 = 0 – 6000 Watt.
-Default value is 0.
+<p&gtConfigures a constant value that will be used in power metering when this value is different from 0.
+This value specifies the actual load in Watt used for power metering. </p&gt <p&gt0 – 6000 = 0 – 6000 Watt.
+Default value is 0.</p&gt
 Values in the range 0 to 6000 may be set.

 The manufacturer defined default value is ```0```.